yury-lysogorskiy/lammps/doc/src/fix_ehex.rst

 This fix is different from a thermostat such as :doc:`fix nvt <fix_nh>` or :doc:`fix temp/rescale <fix_temp_rescale>` in that energy is added/subtracted continually.
-Thus if there is not another mechanism in place to counterbalance this effect, the entire system will heat or cool continuously.
+Thus if there is no another mechanism in place to counterbalance this effect, the entire system will heat or cool continuously.